Texas Department of Criminal Justice

 - Transferring $270,000 to the DP funding line during Fiscal Year 2008 to offer grants to DWI courts or courts operating dual DWI/drug court programs.

-- Allowing greater flexibility in allocating excess refunds to specific areas of need; a CJAD priority is the use of refunds to shore up community corrections funding.
+- Allowing greater flexibility in allocating excess refunds to specific areas of need.

 - Permitting CJAD the latitude of withholding funds from CSCDs that refuse to comply with TDCJ data reporting requirements.